wp-plugins/random-navigation/readme.txt

 3. Place the "Random nvigation" Widget

 == Changelog ==

+= 0.7 =
+* set "Stable tag" in the readme from trunk to 0.7

 = 0.6 =
 * fix css class name for unique entry